Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Macro Index Forecast

+We follow \cite{mccracken2016fred} to preprocess the data.
+We also employ the Ljung-Box test with various lags to test for uncorrelatedness in residuals, which suggests the appropriateness to use our proposed methods.
 Forecasts of $y_{t+h}^h$ are constructed based on a moving window with fixed length ($T=120$) to account for timeliness.
 For each fixed window, the factors in the forecasting equation are estimated by the method of principal components using all time series except the target.
-As noted by McCracken and Ng (2016) 8 factors have good explanatory power in various cases, so we set $K=8$ throughout the exercise.
-For each method $M$, we calculate the mean squared out-of-sample forecasting error
+As noted by \cite{mccracken2016fred}, 8 factors have good explanatory power in various cases, so we set $K=8$ throughout the exercise.
+For each method $M$, we compare out-of-sample forecasting performances using the relative MSE (RMSE) to the PC method,